RuzhangZhao/mixhvg/README.md

 ### News

 Sept.
-1st, 2024: The package `mixhvg` is updated to version 0.2.1, which can support the use in Seurat version 5.
+15th, 2024: The package `mixhvg` is updated to version 1.0.1, which can support the use in Seurat version 5.

+Sept.
+1st, 2024: The package `mixhvg` is updated to version 0.2.1.

 Aug.
 26th, 2024: Our paper is on biorXiv as a preprint version: [Zhao, R., Lu, J., Zhou, W., Zhao, N., & Ji, H. (2024).
 A systematic evaluation of highly variable gene selection methods for single-cell RNA-sequencing. *bioRxiv*, 2024-08.]( https://doi.org/10.1101/2024.08.25.608519)